TULiberalArts/Economics/pages/student-life.md

 # custom variables
 ---
 ## Internships/Opportunities

+### Project-based Internships
+Projects allow an intern to apply economic principles to everyday organizational and business problems.
+Businesses need to grow to survive and projects are a focused way to build the economic platform that ensures that growth and sustainability.
+Visit the [Economics Project Based Internship Program website](https://sites.temple.edu/economicsinternships/) for information on how to engage in a project with an organization that is striving to grow.

 Economics Majors have access to internship opportunities through the Economics student organization, The Economics Society (TES).
 Information on TES is available on their [website](https://econclub.wordpress.com).
 Contact them at: [econclub@temple.edu](mailto:econclub@temple.edu)

 ![Leeds and Student]({{site.baseurl}}/media/resized Leeds and Student- Award.jpg){:.responsive-img .img-right}